Often consumers and retailers are confused about when and if you’re legally allowed to cancel an online order.

 The seller shouldn't say that you've got seven working days starting the day after you receive goods to return them; this is the time frame you have to make a decision about whether you want the goods or not.

-You should be given a reasonable amount of time to actually get the goods back to the seller.
+You should be given a reasonable amount of time to actually send the goods back to the seller.
 And you should endeavour to get the goods back to the seller within a reasonable time.

 3 Check who pays postage